 - UNDP's role

 - Asia Pacific

 - Latin America & the Caribbean

 - Regional Grants

-The Capacity Development process involves various stages.
-The success of any capacity development programme is very dependent on the culture, context, and circumstances of the country, organisation, and individuals involved, so the process should be adjusted to the country context as required.
+The Capacity development process involves various stages.
+The success of any capacity development programme depends on the culture, context, and circumstances of the country, organization, and individuals involved, so the process should be adjusted to the country context as required.

 UNDP works with national stakeholders to facilitate the process, make tools and guidance available and to support the implementation, monitoring and evaluation of the capacity development plan.

-UNDP has facilitated capacity development processes in a wide range of countries, from Zimbabwe and Malawi, to challenging operating environments such as Afghanistan and South Sudan.
+UNDP has facilitated capacity development processes in a wide range of countries, from Zimbabwe and Malawi, including in challenging operating environments such as Afghanistan and South Sudan.

-In early 2018 comprehensive capacity development plans were in place in 9 countries, one example is Afghanistan, where plans are in place for both the Ministry of Public Health and different Civil Society Organizations (CSO).
-2018 is the beginning of new strategic plans and grant cycles in several countries, and new capacity development requests are being responded to including combined Adolescent Girls and Young Women and Key Populations plans as well as strategic capacities for CSOs working in Health and HIV.
+In early 2018 comprehensive capacity development plans were in place in 9 countries, one example is Afghanistan, where plans are in place for both the Ministry of Public Health and different civil society organizations (CSOs).
+2018 marked the beginning of new strategic plans and grant cycles in several countries, and new capacity development requests are being responded to, including combined adolescent girls and young women and key populations plans as well as strategic capacities for CSOs working in health and HIV.